 Note:- All the transactions manage in Order Details Table if you want to calculate transactions between two date try Query:

+Thanks for the query examples.
+Please do not spend further time with queries as we are quite familiar with these.
+The database structure, including the inherent referential integrity of relationships between tables is our primary concern.
+Right now, the structure, relationships and integrity de not seem stable.
+To rely on programming to ensure database integrity is not wise so we hope you are not doing that.

 SQL Query: SELECT SUM(amount) FROM `products_orderdetails` WHERE date_of_payment BETWEEN "2022-12-23" AND "2022-12-28";